THE YEARLY READER

 Though a close series, none of the games went to the wire except for a sloppy Game Six, won by the Cubs in 12 innings thanks to a spirited relief effort by Hank Borowy—a mere one day after a lifeless start of five-plus innings.
 Just two more days later, Borowy—by now the Cubs’ workhorse—was overtaxed into starting Game Seven, allowing base hits to the first three batters before being removed.
 Detroit ran away with a 9-3 clincher.

-The Tigers managed to capture their second-ever championship in spite of a .223 team batting average and just two home runs—both hit by Greenberg, who also smacked three doubles, drove in seven runs and safely reached base 13 times during the Series.
+The Tigers managed to capture their second-ever championship despite a .223 team batting average and just two home runs—both hit by Greenberg, who also smacked three doubles, drove in seven runs and safely reached base 13 times during the Series.

 A curse was born.
 The Cubs, up two games to one at the time, lost three of their next four to drop the Series, their seventh straight defeat at the Fall Classic.